perrasimon/RectoMap/README.md

 </h1>

+🔬 About This Repository
-This repository provides a deep learning model for the segmentation of **rectal cancer** and **mesorectum** from T2-weighted MRI images, using a [Swin-UMamba-based architecture].
+This repository provides a deep learning pipeline for the segmentation of rectal cancer and mesorectum from T2-weighted MRI scans.
+The system integrates five different deep learning models:

+nnUNet

+uMambaBot

+Swin-UMamba (pretrained)

+Swin-UMamba (from scratch)

+Swin-UNETR

+The predictions from each model are combined using a STAPLE-based ensemble approach, enhancing the robustness and accuracy of the final segmentation.

 ## 🧪 Model Details
 - Framework: PyTorch + MONAI + nnUNet